sking-dev/terraform-certification/8-terraform-configuration-do-stuff/README.md

 ----

-## Connecting Resources Via Resource Addressing and Resource Parameters
+## 8E: Use Resource Addressing and Resource Parameters to Connect Resources Together

 The resources in a Terraform configuration will often be inter-related.